Partitioning large watersheds into sub-basins with RichDEM

 import richdem as rd

-# Set parallelism BEFORE importing RichDEM modules that use OpenMP
+# Set thread count BEFORE importing richdem submodules that initialise OpenMP

 os.environ["OMP_NUM_THREADS"] = "8"